 However, professional development for administrators is just as important, if not more so.
 Instead of learning about the ins and outs of teaching roles, administrators would benefit from professional development focused on changing human behaviors and transforming organizational culture.
 A principal’s ability to lead change is critical.
+That change must be modeled and championed at the principal level.
+An example of poor leadership that comes to mind is the principal who directs a staff meeting, then passes out printed versions of the meeting agenda and notes after the meeting is over.
 Hacking Education: The Pineapple Chart.
 Hacking Education Welcome to the next post on our #D100BloggerPD series on Hacking Education: 10 Quick Fixes for Every School.

 My First Micro-credential.
 Posted by Nancy Barile on Saturday, 03/19/2016 Last year I was asked me to teach a graduate level course called “Documenting and Assessing Student Learning” at the college where I work (in addition to being a high school ELA teacher).

 I began pouring over information on the subject, and, immediately, Harvard University’s Data Wise Project emerged as the leading method and authority in using data inquiry in a collaborative way to drive continuous improvement of teaching and student learning.
-I immediately ordered The Revised and Expanded Edition of Data Wise: A Step-by-Step Guide to Using Assessment Results to Improve Teaching and Learning (Harvard Education Press, 2013), which shows how systematic and thoughtful examination of a wide range of data can be a catalyst for important schoolwide dialogue, which can lead to powerful change.
 Five Ways to Create More Teacher Rockstars in Your School.
 “Rockstar” is a term that is being thrown around among educators lately.

 A few teachers and administrators who try new instructional practices—many that inevitably involve tech tools—earn that rockstar praise from their connected colleagues online.
+But, teachers are driven by the same thing at their core: they want to do what is best for kids.
+If that is true, then they all deserve to feel like rockstars!
+They all deserve to feel the rush of knowing that they took a risk and it paid off in their classrooms.
+Here are five ways school leaders can create a culture that motivates all teachers in your school to take a risk and try something new.
 Who's the Best Deliverer of Teacher PD?
 Report Says Teachers Still Lack Input #teaching.
 The major momentum behind micro-credentials.
 New partnerships and pioneers are giving Digital Promise’s badging movement a new push Educators are, by definition, continuous learners.